US stocks add a bit more to their all-time high

 “Despite the rhetoric to the contrary, this dynamic looks alive and well,” the strategists wrote in a report.
 “In our view, beyond the market reaction, if negative impacts of tariffs on growth, earnings or inflation start to materialize, we will get further relents.”

-In the bond market, Treasury yields eased a bit ahead of major economic reports later in the week.
+In the bond market, Treasury yields fell ahead of major economic reports later in the week.
 The highlight will be Thursday’s jobs report.
 It’s often the most anticipated economic data of each month, and it will come a day earlier than usual because of the Fourth of July holiday.

 The job market has remained relatively steady recently, even in the face of tariffs, but hiring has slowed.
 Economists expect Thursday’s data to show another slowdown in overall hiring, down to 115,000 jobs in June from 139,000 in May.